 Image: Bristol Packet

 You can't visit Bristol without sampling a West Country cider!
-Find out more about Somerset’s Thatchers Cider on a tour of their huge cider farm just outside Bristol, or head to the Cider Box, The Apple of The Orchard to try more local tipples.
+Find out more about Somerset’s Thatchers Cider on a tour of their huge cider farm just outside Bristol, or head to The Cider Box for a private tasting or cider tour.
+Local pubs The Apple or The Orchard around the harbourside are also top spots to try local ciders.

 Take a tour of a local vineyard and try award-winning wine at Aldwick Estate.
 Learn about the history of the vineyard estate, and learn from a knowledgeable guide.
 Make a weekend out of it and stay overnight at Aldwick Estate’s on-site, self-catered apartments.